kuniyoshi/Tima/README.md

 # TODO

+- submit on enter while editing time
+- don't toggle on measurement field.  if playing, focus out, if not, then play
 - MeasurementItem should dispatch event that indicates model has changed
 - rename task to work, work to ?
 - fix time on enter